Skip to Content

 Defending Your Loved Ones from Exploitation of the Elderly in Florida

 With a growing senior population, exploitation of the elderly is an escalating concern.
 Seniors often depend on family members or caregivers for even their most basic needs.
 In most cases, these individuals provide invaluable and compassionate services.
 Sadly, in some situations, caretakers can use their influence to their own advantage.
 If you feel that your loved one has been exploited, you need the help of an attorney experienced in cases of exploitation of the elderly.
 In Daytona Beach, FL, Mr. Thomas Upchurch can represent your case and help recover assets that have been coerced from loved ones.
 Exploitation assumes different forms, and Mr. Upchurch can take several different courses of action.
-Contact our office today for a free consultation.
+Contact our office today for a consultation.

 Call Upchurch Law today at (386) 272-7445 or contact us online to schedule a consultation with our elder abuse lawyer in Daytona Beach.